andrewrk/genesis/README.md

 Cross platform support is planned, however, currently only Linux is supported.

 Genesis is not ready for serious users yet.
-Come back in a few months.
+If you're excited about the project, follow the <a href="http://genesisdaw.org/">development blog</a>.

 ## Status